dvla/dvla.github.io/content/posts/adding-numerous-tags-to-paralleltests-in-cucumber-elegantly/index.md

     included_tags = if args.tags.length > 1
                       args.tags.map(&:to_s).join(' and ') # joins the tags with 'and' if there are more than 1 in the array else
-                      args.tags.nil? ? nil : args.tags # guards that if the array is empty then return nil, else return the single tag passed in end
+                      args.tags.empty? ? nil : args.tags # guards that if the array is empty then return nil, else return the single tag passed in end

     tags = included_tags.nil? ? excluded_tags : included_tags